katieirenec/plans_diffcontexts/README.md

 #### Prerequisites

-If you choose to use an AWS EC2 instance as the server it is recommended to use instance type ami-965e6bf3, Ubutnu.
+If you choose to use an AWS EC2 instance as the server it is recommended to use the free tier eligible Ubuntu Server.

 Run `sudo apt-get update` before continuing